 Using MS Access in conjunction with Tableau isn’t always a painless experience, especially when it comes to the Access query.
-You might notice your Access query doesn’t appear in Tableau for you to choose.
-Alternatively you might find an Access query that returns records in Access returns zero records in Tableau.

 All of this happens without any explanation, it’s a frustrating head-scratching moment.
 This article might help solve your problem.

 My working Access query doesn’t return any records in Tableau

 From my testing, if there is a LIKE statement in the WHERE clause this can cause Tableau to return no records.

 The query does appear in the Tableau table list but returned zero records.
 Options are: